China is more connected to South Asia than ever before but experts believe South Asia won’t fall too hard.Vidya Krishnan

 Yet South Asia has yet to experience an all-out coronavirus outbreak.
 Unlike the Severe Acute Respiratory Syndrome (SARS-CoV) outbreak in 2002-3, information on the recent coronavirus has traveled more freely.
 Developing nations, despite having fewer resources to screen, quarantine, and test for the virus than their wealthier counterparts, are more prepared after living through other zoonotic viruses such as Zika and SARS.
 And South Asia has yet to become a major travel hub, in comparison to countries like Thailand, which protects the region from the worst of the disease.

 Coronaviruses (CoV) are a large family of zoonotic viruses, which are transmitted between animals and people.
-These viruses have been infecting humans for a long time, causing illness ranging from the common cold to more severe diseases such as
+These viruses have been infecting humans for a long time, causing illness ranging from the common cold to more s

 The Juggernaut tells untold, smart South Asian stories and news you won't find anywhere else.